geckooooo/absclock/README.md

 _Notes:_
 * Time is represented in Zulu time.
+* Values for each time element are in chronological order.
 * Resolution is determined by what temporal elements, if any, are omitted from the far right.

 _To do:_